Sung-Huan/ANNOgesic/docs/source/test_case.rst

 Now we already knew how to update the genome fasta and annotation files.
 In order to go through the following subcommands, we need to reorganize our data.
-First, we remove the fake files that we generated from previous subcommands.
+First, we remove the fake files that we tested from previous subcommands.

 ::
     $ rm ANNOgesic/output/target/annotation/*